ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 (U+002E).
 The `.` separator is reserved for future use and MUST NOT be used unless specifically indicated in this document, or an extension document.

-To simplify the description, we use "ANE name" to indicate the address of an entity in ANE domain in this document.
+To simplify the description, we use "ANE name" to indicate the identifier of an entity in ANE domain in this document.

 The ANE name is usually unrelated to the physical device information.
 It is